cloudfoundry-incubator/kubecf/doc/rfd/0000/README.md

 ready for implementation.

 If an RFD state is switched to ```abandoned``` the pull request must be merged into the master branch.
-If the RFD is in a ```draft``` state then a pull request must be open and merged for future reference.
+If the RFD is in a ```draft``` state then a pull request must be opened and merged for future reference.